PranavSumesh/melanoma-detection-system/README.md

 - The stratification of the extracted features is done using a convolutional neural network classifier.
 - The system will be able to identify any early melanoma symptoms, so that the user can immediately address the issue before the cancer cells multiply rapidly.

+### This project is done for the course **Digital Image Processing - SWE1010**, under the supervision of Dr. S.Geetha Ma'am.

 # Repository Content